 Increased Profits

-In business, every decision comes back to the bottom line.
-A Gallup workplace study found organizations with highly engaged workforces outperform their competitors by 147% in earnings-per-share and enjoy 21% percent higher profitability.
-Understanding the impact of employee engagement on your business’s profitability is especially important during uncertain cultural or financial times.
 In fact, Gallup’s study found that employee engagement is an important predictor of company performance even during a recession.Jim Harter, Ph.D. and Gallup’s Chief Scientist of workplace management and well-being practices says, “When you ask people about their intentions during a recession, it’s pretty clear that disengaged workers are just waiting around to see what happens.
 Engaged workers, though, have bought into what the organization is about and are trying to make a difference.
 This is why they are the most productive workers.”

 Improved Customer Experience

 The mentality of your employees can directly impact how they interact with customers.
-A study conducted by Washington State University determined employee satisfaction and engagement is directly related to customer satisfaction.When your employees are engaged with their work, they do more for your customers.
+A study conducted by Washington State University determined employee job satisfaction and engagement is directly related to customer satisfaction.When your employees are engaged with their work, they do more for your customers.
 They strive to ensure a positive customer experience because they believe in the goals and mission of your organization.
 Northwestern University found that organizations whose employees are engaged with their work have customers who use the company’s products and services more often and with higher satisfaction than customers of companies with disengaged employees.

 Increased Retention